Our Team

 Melissa joined Mind HK in November 2020 leading the development, partnerships and fundraising strategy working closely with a variety of stakeholders, and now heads up Mind HK’s key campaigns and partnerships.

-Born and raised in Scotland, Melissa brings over 11 years’ experience managing international creative projects in the public, private and NGO sector in Hong Kong.
+Born and raised in Scotland, Melissa brings over 12 years’ experience managing international creative projects in the public, private and NGO sector in Hong Kong.
 Having seen first hand the impact of mental health personally and professionally; Melissa is committed to destigmatising and raising awareness of mental health issues especially in the workplace as well as in the wider community.
+She is also currently an External Advisory Board Member for the British Council’s SPARK Festival of Creativity.

 Melissa is a great believer in the benefits of physical exercise for mental wellbeing.
-Outside of work, she enjoys being in nature, exploring Hong Kong’s trails and is also a keen salsa dancer.
+Outside of work, she enjoys being in nature, exploring Hong Kong’s trails and is also a passionate salsa dancer.

 Eva Kwok, Project Manager - Digital Projects